-One thing that is probably on most to do lists this January is drafting that thank you letter for committed donors.
+One thing that is probably on most to-do lists this January is drafting that thank you letter for committed donors.

-Taking the time to draft, sort and send giving letters is well worth the effort as a thank you to the generous people who support your church.
+Taking the time to draft, sort, and send giving letters is well worth the effort as a thank you to the generous people who support your church.

 We all know that there is no church without the sacrificial giving of members.

-This is a good exercise because it helps you appreciate all of the hard work and successes of the prior 12 months.
+This is a good exercise because it helps you appreciate all the hard work and successes of the prior 12 months.

-We often get lost in the day to day and fail to see the forest through the trees (as they say).
+We often get lost in the day-to-day and fail to see the forest through the trees (as they say).

-Hopefully you have a structured system for collecting and reporting data for your church so it can be easy to pull information for the giving thank you letter.
+Hopefully, you have a structured system for collecting and reporting data for your church so it can be easy to pull information for the giving thank you letter.

 People who give to the local church do so because they share a passion for its mission.

 This passion makes donors interested in the specifics of what the church is accomplishing.